Lafleche, Saskatchewan: Medical services

 Before Lafleche had a doctor, their needs were met by Dr. Gravel from Gravelbourg.
 Lafleche had its first medical doctor in March, 1913.
 Dr. DuChene did not last long because of an unfortunate accident.
 Gangrene set in and he died on December 9, 1913.
 Other doctors came and went between the years 1914 – 1916.
 In September, 1916, Dr. Louis-Emile Belcourt took over the position and held it for thirty-two years.
 He was truly a pioneer doctor, for her travelled many miles in a wide area surrounding Lafleche to meet people's needs.
 He purchased a snow-plane during the thirties with speeds up to fifty miles an hour to reach more people in less time.
 Dr. Belcourt opened the first hospital in 1941.
 Dr. Belcourt assisted in over 3,000 births and assisted at and performed over 1,500 operations.
 In 1948, Dr. Belcourt left to practice medicine in Moose Jaw.
 Dr. The RM of Wood River took over the hospital in 1945 and in 1957 a new hospital was built.

 In 1913, a drugstore was opened.
 Adrien Belcourt took over the drugstore in 1919.
 He sold the original building in 1942, and moved it into the Liquor Board Store, which has housed the Lafleche Pharmacy since.
-Adrien Belcourt ran the drugstore for forty-five years, from 1919–1964, when he retired.
+Adrien Belcourt ran the drugstore for forty-five years, from 1919 to 1964, when he retired.
 The store has since then been managed by his son, Edmond.

 Lafleche had one of the first dentists to practice in southern Saskatchewan.
 Dr. W.G.
 Wallace, first started in 1913, working two days a week in Lafleche and two days a week in Gravelbourg.
 In 1916, he worked solely out of Lafleche.
 Dr. Kestrel replaced Dr. Wallace in May, 1929.

-From 1918-1942, Mrs. Cameroon operated a private nursing home.
-Mrs. Margaret Douglas provided nursing services from 1916-1926.
+From 1918 to 1942, Mrs. Cameroon operated a private nursing home.
+Mrs. Margaret Douglas provided nursing services from 1916 to 1926.
 Mrs. Noble came to Lafleche from England and was a trained nurse.
 Mrs. Deluge also operated a nursing home.
 Mrs. Bola Boyd was a midwife and nurse in Lafleche for twenty-four years.
 Mrs. Boyd ran a licensed nursing home for close to fifteen years.
 She was the matron at the hospital for over nine years.
 Mrs. William Klein the matron at the hospital before Mrs. Boyd and was sometimes called upon to help assist in operations.